 The Thirunallar Temple is the only temple where Lord Saneeswaran lost his power to Lord Shiva.
 King Nala, a devotee of Lord Shiva, was under the malefic influence of Lord Shani.
 Lord Shiva decided to save King Nala from Saturn’s influences when he offered pujas and prayers at Thirunallar Temple.

-Since then millions of devotees from across the country throng this temple to get relief from the harsh effects of Saneeswaran especially during periods of Saturn transit.
+Since then millions of devotees from across the country have thronged this temple to get relief from the harsh effects of Saneeswaran, especially during periods of Saturn transit.

 Thirunallar Temple History:

 The Thirunallar Temple is originally a Shiva Temple, but the main attraction here is the idol of Lord Saneeswaran.

 The Shiva here is known as Dharbaranyeswara and the Devi of this Temple is called Bogamartha Poonmulayal.